 Netflix, Amazon, Hulu, HBO Go—there’s almost too much to chose from when it comes to the streaming content landscape these days.
-But there’s one other streaming service worth your attention, especially if you’re a die-hard Anglophile who imports much of your entertainment from across the pond.
-Acorn TV is a subscription service specializing in TV programming from the United Kingdom, as well as Ireland, Canada, Australia, and New Zealand.
+But there’s one other streaming service worth your attention, especially if you’re a die-hard Anglophile who imports much of your entertainment from across the pond: Acorn TV.
+Here’s everything you need to know about the new service and why it’s worth checking out.

-Here at the Dot we’re always in search of new ways to expand our queue, so we put on some tea, dusted off our framed photo of the Queen, and dove into Acorn TV to see what it had to offer.
+We’re always in search of new ways to expand our queue, so we put on some tea, dusted off our framed photo of the Queen, and dove into Acorn TV to see what it had to offer.

 If there’s a single segment of British television that defines it for many of us outside the U.K., it’s the costume drama.
 There have been quite a few that have captured international attention over the decades, with Downton Abbey being the standout recent example.
 You’ll have to turn to Amazon Prime if you want to binge that show, but Acorn TV offers the epic drama I, Claudius.
 Based on Robert Graves’s novels I, Claudius and Claudius the God, the series stars Derek Jacobi as the titular Roman emperor, recounting the history of his empire as he approaches the end of his life.
 There is political scheming, bloodshed, betrayal, and the unhinged lunacy of Caligula himself (John Hurt).
 The gobsmackingly good cast also includes familiar faces such as Brian Blessed, Patrick Stewart, and John Rhys-Davies.